 What happens to dry-aged meat?

 Two things happen when dry-aging meat: the flavor of the cut intensifies and the meat becomes melt-in-your-mouth tender.
-The intensified flavor is the desired reaction of raw meat losing its juices and dries out.
-During the drying process, enzymes and benevolent bacteria break down the protein and fat molecules while the fat oxidizes which also contributes to the succulent flavor and tenderness.
+The flavor intensifies when raw meat loses its juices and dries — kind of like condensing a stew.
+During the drying process, enzymes and benevolent bacteria break down the protein while the fat oxidizes.
+These mechanisms contributes to the succulent flavor and tenderness.

 During the dry-aging process, the outside of the meat slowly turns a darker red until it is almost black.
 This dried up outer-layer might even be coated in some light mold like a well-aged cheese.
 When preparing your steak for grilling, you will have to generously cut off the dried parts, which unfortunately means that you will lose a more of your steak.
 Be assured, though, if you dry-age properly, you will definitely be thanking yourself for your efforts.